chriskirknielsen/dotcom-2024/src/content/posts/2019/2019-11-23-breakout-container.md

 ### Second method: Dynamic Padding

-This `calc` value will take the screen width (`100vw`) minus the maximum width of the content you give it (let's say `80em`) and divide the result by `2`.
+This `calc` value will take the screen width (`100vw`) minus the maximum width of the content you give it (let’s say `80em`) and divide the result by `2`.
 The block will still take up all the horizontal space but the content will remain at a reasonable width.

 If the screen width is equal to `80em`, the padding will compute to `0`, but if `100vw` is worth `100em`, the padding will evaluate to `(100em - 80em) / 2 = 10em` on each side.
 Note that `box-sizing: border-box;` is necessary to ensure the padding is subtracted from the full viewport width instead of added to it.